H3XDaemon/MagiskOnNox/README.md

 6. Reboot the emulator.

+## Update

+Since Nox/Emulator doesn't have boot image, you cannot update directly, please replace `magisk.apk` with newer version of `magisk.apk` then run the installer script!

 ## Credits
 - [Magisk](https://github.com/topjohnwu/Magisk): The most famous root solution on Android
-- [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): For Magisk on WSA script
+- [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): For Magisk on WSA script, how to integrate Magisk on Emulator